codebar/tutorials/html/lesson3/tutorial.md

 Use the inspector to have a look at `<body>` and `<h1>` and apply these changes to your page.

 -----
 This ends our third lesson, we hope you enjoyed it and learnt something.
-If you have some spare time how about going back through this tutorial and making some of your own amends.
+If you have some spare time how about going back through this tutorial and, by yourself, make some amendments.
 If there is something you did not understand or want to give us some feedback, please [send us an email.](mailto:feedback@codebar.io)